kube-burner/kube-burner/README.md

 ----

 ## Injected variables

-Object templates are injected a series of variables by default:
+All object templates are injected a series of variables by default:

 - Iteration: Job iteration number.
 - Replica: Object replica number.
 Keep in mind that this number is reset to 1 with each job iteration.